J-1 Visas: Opening Opportunities For Work And Study-Based Exchanges

 Can you waive the two-year mandatory home-country physical presence requirement?

 Yes, waiving the two-year home-country stay can be complete if 1) Issuing a No Objection Statement (NOS) by the J-visa’s home country; 2) In addition, the J visa holder can demonstrate that their departure would cause an exceptional hardship.
 To their U.S. citizen or legal permanent resident dependents; 3) After that, they would suffer persecution in their home country; 4) In addition, an interested government agency has determined that the J-1 person is working for the agency’s interest and their departure would be detrimental to its interest; or 5) The Conrad Program, in which a foreign medical graduate has an offer a full-time employment in a health care facility designated in a health care professional shortage area.

 Fok Immigration Law Can Answer Your Immigration Law Questions

 At Fok Immigration Law, our California immigration attorneys have the experience you need to navigate the complex visa process.
 Call our San Jose office at 408-606-8911, or contact us online.
-We offer free initial telephone consultations.
+We offer free initial case evaluation.